Gestas/USBEventManager/README.md

 ## Usage -
 Must be run with root/Administrator permissions.
 Start by whitelisting any USB devices that you regularly use.
-You can do this by starting USBEventManager in learning mode, `# usbeventmanager --learn`.
-You can remove USB devices from the whitelist by running `$ usbeventmanager --remove xxxx:xxxx`.
+You can do this by starting USBEventManager in learning mode, `$ sudo USBEventManager --learn`.
+You can remove USB devices from the whitelist by running `$ sudo USBEventManager --remove xxxx:xxxx`.

-Alternatively you can directly edit the configuration file at `~/.usbeventmanager/config.yml`.
+Alternatively you can directly edit the configuration file at `/etc/usbeventmanager.yml`.
 Either or both the manufacturer and product IDs can be a wildcard, e.g `*:*`, `*:zzzz`, `yyyy:*`.

 Devices can be defined in three different lists -